Location: Seattle, WA; Atlanta, GA; Washington, DC

 - A passionate commitment to the mission, vision, and values of National CASA/GAL.

-- A minimum of seven years of senior leadership experience managing successful fundraising teams for nonprofit organizations; prior experience with a national and/or federated nonprofit organization would be an advantage.
+- A minimum of seven years of senior leadership experience managing successful fundraising teams; prior experience with a national and/or federated nonprofit organization is preferred.

 - Proven experience building and growing a comprehensive fundraising program, with a particular focus on major, annual, corporate, and foundation giving; demonstrated experience cultivating and soliciting six- and seven-figure gifts.

-- Ability to be strategic, visionary, and pragmatic while partnering with a visionary and vibrant CEO to drive transformative growth across a national organization.
+- Proven ability to balance being both a strategic and hands-on development leader while partnering with a visionary and vibrant CEO to drive transformative growth.

-- Demonstrated success in working collaboratively with senior leadership teams, engaged boards, and volunteers.
+- Demonstrated success in working collaboratively with senior leadership teams, board members, and volunteers.

-- Proficiency utilizing data to establish a robust donor pipeline and strategy for sustainable growth.
+- Proficiency using data to establish a robust donor pipeline and strategy for sustainable growth.

 - Excellent communication skills, including strong listening, written, verbal and presentation skills.

-- Exceptional emotional intelligence, integrity, and grit; the ability to be a bold, creative, and critical thought partner.
+- Exceptional emotional intelligence, integrity, and grit; the ability to be a creative and critical thought partner with a “can-do” approach to challenges.

 - Strong knowledge of advancement and donor database management systems, particularly Raiser’s Edge.